serokell/tzbot/docs/development.md

   (sidenote: one could argue "offset abbreviations" or "named offsets" would be more accurate names).
   See: [Time Zones Aren’t Offsets – Offsets Aren’t Time Zones][time-zones-offsets].
 * **Sender**:
-  A user who sends a slack message with a reference to some moment in time.
+  A user who sends a Slack message with a reference to some moment in time.
 * **[Ephemeral message](https://api.slack.com/messaging/managing#ephemeral)**:
   A Slack message sent from a Slack bot visible only to a specific user.
   It has a "Only visible to you" label next to it.